thng4165/Drug-Repurposing/Codes/RS-Packages/README.md

 * ```Calculate_AUC_AUPR_func.R```: Function used to calculate AUC and AUPR.

-* ```TestRSpackages_CV10folds.R```: Evaluates the RS packages (ICBF and LIBMF) using 10-fold cross-validation.
-You can choose which package to run within the script.
+* ```TestRSpackages_CV10folds.R```: Evaluates the RS package methods (ICBF and LIBMF) using 10-fold cross-validation.
+You can choose which method to run within the script.

 # How to Run
-* Select the dataset and specify the package (IBCF or LIBMF) to run within the code.
+* Select the dataset and specify the method (IBCF or LIBMF) to run within the code.

 * Run ```TestRSpackages_CV10folds.R``` to reproduce the 10-fold cross-validation results reported in our paper.